ybq22/relative-based-scaling-law/readme.md

 # Relative-Based Scaling Law for Neural Language Models

-> Anonymous authors — ICLR 2026 submission
-> **Note:** This repository is anonymized for double-blind review.
-No author or affiliation information is included.

----

 ## Overview

 This repository provides code for the paper *Relative-Based Scaling Law for Neural Language Models*.